thunderbird89/esf/stories/story-knock-knock.md

 > "Shields at nineteen percent!"

 > "Keep us moving.
-Engineering, damage assessment—what shape are we in?"
+Engineering, damage assessment - what shape are we in?"

 The chief engineer's voice came through, strained.

 > "We've got hull breaches in three sections, forward sensor array is barely functional, two secondary batteries are offline, and our shield generators are on the edge of thermal failure.
 We need to get out of this fight, Captain.
 If we take one more concentrated barrage, we're done."

 Reeves watched the tactical display as *Typhoon* pulled away, the distance to the Ryzak formation increasing.
-The cruisers were pursuing, but cautiously—they'd learned not to overextend.
+The cruisers were pursuing, but cautiously - they'd learned not to overextend.
 They were content to let *Typhoon* go, mission accomplished.

 They'd forced the most powerful Federation battleship out of the fight.